taniyaY/sql-data-warehouse-project/README.md

 This project demonstrate a comprehensive datawarehouse from building datawarehouse to generating analytical insights and data models
 🚀 Project Overview

-This project is part of my learning journey in data engineering and analytics.
+This project is part of my learning journey and was independently built with data engineering and analytics.
 The goal is to design and build a modern data warehouse using SQL Server, where sales data from different systems is combined, cleaned, and prepared for business analysis and reporting.
+Also focuses on data exploration, analytics, and reporting.

 🎯 Objectives
 Build a centralized data warehouse to bring together data from multiple business sources.